gardener/machine-controller-manager/docs/FAQ.md

 This annotation can also be used if the user wants to expedite the [replacement of unhealthy nodes](#how-does-rate-limiting-replacement-of-machine-work-in-mcm-how-is-it-related-to-meltdown-protection)

+`NOTE`:
-`NOTE`: `node.machine.sapcloud.io/trigger-deletion-by-mcm: "false"` annotation is NOT acted upon by MCM , neither does it mean that MCM will not replace this machine.
+- `node.machine.sapcloud.io/trigger-deletion-by-mcm: "false"` annotation is NOT acted upon by MCM , neither does it mean that MCM will not replace this machine.
+- this annotation would delete the desired machine but another machine would be created to maintain `desired replicas` specified for the machineDeployment/machineSet.
+Currently if the user doesn't have access to machineDeployment/machineSet then they cannot remove a machine without replacement.

 ### How to avoid garbage collection of your node?

 MCM provides an in-built safety mechanism to garbage collect VMs which have no corresponding machine object.
 This is done to save costs and is one of the key features of MCM.